BeeBeeBethC/CEDAS/TESTING.md

 4. If not done already, sign-up or login to heroku.

 5. navigate to your heroku dashboard.

 6. from the heroku dashboard, create a new app and name it. each app name needs to be unique or it won't accept it.

 7. select region.

-8. make sure your settings have been set before you deploy.
-(FOR CI STUDENTS ONLY)
+8. make sure your settings have been set before you deploy!

-9. If settings are not declared, here are the steps for checking settings before deployment.
+9. if settings are not declared, here are the steps for checking settings before deployment.
-    1. Find the config vars section. (these are environmental variables section found in heroku settings).
-In this tab "Reveal config vars" this is where you put sensitive information for example creds.json that can't be shown publicly.
-    2. For more compatibility, also add another config var to heroku settings which is a port key: PORT value is 8000.
-This ensures a much smoother deployment as projects may not deploy if missed out.
+    9.1. find the config vars, environmental variables section of the heroku settings.
+In this tab "Reveal config vars" this is where you put sensitive information for example creds.json that can't be shown publicly. for more compatibility, also add another config var to heroku settings which is a port key: PORT value is 8000. this ensures a much smoother deployment as projects may not deploy if not added in.

-10. Navigate to add build pack. select "Python" and click save changes then find "node.js" and click save changes.
+10. navigate to add build pack. select "python" and click save changes then find "node.js" and click save changes.

 NOTE: If these two packages are the opposite way round you can click and drag them so that python pack is on top and node.js is below python.

 11. For this project there is the choice of automatic deployment or manual.
 For CEDAS I have chosen to manually deploy it which means that it won't automatically update from pushed changes but it does show deployment logs.

-12. To manually update the project using the main branch:
+12. to manually update the project using the main branch
     1.  firstly make sure your most recent changes have been pushed to github and confirm these before moving onto the next step.
     2.  navigate back to project overview and select the deploy option from the navigation menu at the top of the page.
     3.  scroll down the deploy page until you reach manual deploy.
     4.  choose branch to deploy, make sure it's the main branch.
     5.  click the deploy button. (follow steps 13 onwards)

 INSERT screenshot

 13. Once the project has been deployed you should recieve a message stating that "project was successfully deployed" and you should be able to click a link that takes you to the application terminal where you can run your code in Heroku.

-14. In the heroku terminal there is no need to run "python3 run.py" command as the programme is already running.
-After exiting the application, in order to restart this programme you can click the red button at the top that states "run programme" with a play symbol on it.
+14. In the heroku terminal there is no need to run python3 run.py as the programme is already running, to restart this programme you can click the red button at the top that states "run programme" and has a play symbol on it.

 ## Credits